Meet our Staff

 KIM CONTRERAS, TRAUMA HEALING SPECIALIST

-Kim Contreras responded to the Lord’s invitation to urban Fresno while a student at John Brown University.
+For more than thirty years, Kim has been serving the inner city of Fresno with deep love for her neighbors.
 She joined the World Impact team in 1993 and the Central Valley Justice Coalition Prevention volunteer team in 2017.
-During her years in Fresno, it has been a deep honor to learn about the city and be changed by that experience through the Lord and her neighbors and friends in the Lowell and Hidalgo community.
+It has been an honor to learn about the city and be changed by that experience through the Lord and her neighbors and friends in the Lowell and Hidalgo community.
 As Trauma Healing Specialist, Kim focuses on equipping the church and community to understand trauma and experience their own healing journey, along with an invitation to participate in outreach to survivors of human trafficking.
 Two of the accessible tools she utilizes are the Clear-Thinking Solutions method and Trauma Healing Institute healing groups.
-She can be found with her husband Manuel and their two children, Ian (18) and Sophia (13) sharing an Anaconda burrito from Yareli’s, enjoying good coffee on the steps with their dog Shadow and playing with their cats, Fuego, Sombra, and Rosa.
+She can often be found with friends and family in the garden, enjoying a cup of coffee or a good burrito.

 email kim at kim@justiceco.org